+Now, suppose that $x\in R_j\cap R$.
+Assume that $x$ belongs to a component $A$ of $\cdisk\sm Q$.
+Then on the one hand $\si_d^s$ sends $x$ to a component $B$ of $\cdisk\sm Q$ distinct from $A$.
+On the other hand, by the previous paragraph the entire $R_j$ must be contained in $A$ which implies that $\si_d^s(x)$ must belong to $A$, a contradiction. \end{proof}

-The last results of this subsection deal with infinite periodic gaps of geolaminations of degree one.
-It is well-known \cite{kiw02} that any infinite gap $G$ of a geolamination $\lam$ is (pre)periodic.
-By a \emph{vertex} of $G$ we mean any point of $G\cap\uc$.
-The next lemma is easy to prove.
+It is well-known (see \cite{kiw02}) that any infinite gap $G$ of an invariant geodesic lamination $\lam$ is (pre)periodic.
+By a \emph{vertex} of a gap or\, leaf $G$ we mean any point of $G\cap\uc$.

 \begin{lem} Let $G$ be a periodic gap of period $n$ and set $K=\bd(G)$.
-Then $\si_d^n|_K$ is either a monotone map of the Jordan curve $K$ onto itself, or the composition of a covering map and a monotone map of $K$.
-If $\si_d^n|_K$ is of degree one then one of the following holds.
+Then $\si_d^n|_K$ is the composition of a covering map and a monotone map of $K$.
+If $\si_d^n|_K$ is of degree one, then either statement {\rm (1)} or statement {\rm (2)} below holds.

-\begin{enumerate} \item The gap $G$ has finitely many $\si_d^n$-periodic edges or vertices.
-Between any pair of adjacent $\si_d^n$-periodic points $a$ and $b$ of $K$, there are one or more concatenated $\si_d^n$-critical edges at $a$ or $b$ (say, at $a$) which collapse to $a$.
-The gap $G$ has countably many vertices.
+\begin{enumerate} \item The gap $G$ has at most countably many vertices, only finitely many of which are periodic, and no edge is preperiodic.
+All non-periodic edges of $G$ are $($pre$)$critical and isolated.

 \item The map $\si_d^n|_K$ is monotonically semiconjugate to an irrational circle rotation so that each fiber of this semiconjugacy is a finite concatenation of $($pre$)$critical edges of $G$. \end{enumerate}